CETLI Seminar Room, 134

 Teaching Ethics in the Professional Schools: Your Role as a Facilitator

 This conversation is part of CETLI’s ongoing series of sessions for instructors who teach ethics in the professional schools.
-In this session, Julie Wollman of GSE and Brit Shields of SEAS will talk about their sense of the role of a facilitator in ethics discussions and how their roles, in turn, have shaped how their […]
+In this session, Julie Wollman of GSE and Brit Shields of […]

 2C4